 - Always make an opening for the chimney’s flue in the outside wall.
 If there is any hindrance, you can go for ductless kitchen chimneys.

-- Like any appliance, the chimney also needs to be clean frequently.
+- Like any appliance, the chimney also needs to be cleaned frequently.
 Ensure the height of your chimney is not far from your reach.
 It won’t be easy to clean and maintain otherwise.

 - Always ask a professional to help you install the chimney or anything related to the kitchen chimney.